 Why Choose Farris, Riley & Pitt, LLP?

 Farris, Riley & Pitt, LLP has a record of success that includes numerous multimillion-dollar verdicts and settlements.
 As soon as you hire us, we will begin an exhaustive independent investigation of your crash.

 In addition to securing key evidence, determining the exact cause, and identifying all liable parties, our firm will begin negotiating with the responsible insurance company.
 We will not be satisfied with anything less than a fair and full settlement, and Farris, Riley & Pitt, LLP will file a lawsuit if the insurer cannot agree to satisfactory compensation.

-Kirby Farris is a native of Lynn who obtained his undergraduate degree from the University of North Alabama and his law degree from Birmingham School of Law.
-Ken Riley was born and raised in Alexander City, earned his business degree at the University of Alabama, and received his juris doctorate from the Cumberland School of Law at Samford University.
+Kirby Farris is a native of Lynn who obtained his undergraduate degree from the University of North Alabama and his law degree from the Birmingham School of Law.
+Ken Riley was born and raised in Alexander City, earned his business degree at the University of Alabama, and received his Juris doctorate from the Cumberland School of Law at Samford University.

 Farris, Riley & Pitt, LLP also provides legal representation on a contingency fee basis.
 In other words, you only pay us when you get a financial award.